cpouchon/ORTHOSKIM/README.md

 ### 4.2.
 ORTHOSKIM tutorials

-In this section, we describe a tutorial to capture chloroplast, mitochondrial and ribosomal genes for genome skimming libraries.
+In this section, we describe a tutorial to capture chloroplast, mitochondrial and ribosomal sequences for genome skimming libraries.

 #### 4.2.1. databases